logich/delcom-stoplight-mac/README.md

   Product:      USB IO Controller
   Release:      1f

+The applescript when run also activates Lync.
+It will continue to run and check the status of the availability dropdown every 60 seconds.
+It can be easily set to run at login.

 Installation
 ============
-It is suggested to install the binary, the script, and the man page in the /usr/local tree.
+It is suggested to install the binary, the applescript app, the script, and the man page in the /usr/local tree.

 Ackoledgements
 ==============